Dedicated to Teaching the Whole Child –

 - Four mornings per week (Monday-Thursday)

 Nursery Extended Day

 Families may extend their child’s day by enrolling in Extended Day from 11:30 a.m.-3:00 p.m.
-Children will share lunchtime, naptime, and play activities.
-Annual tuition is as follows:
+Children will share lunchtime, nap time, and play and outdoor activities:

 - Five afternoons per week